Should I renew my expired passport or apply for a new one?

 (Fairfax, VA, USA)

-Also, Also - My passport has slight water damage - i.e. the cover is coming off, but neither my photo nor imformation has been damaged.
-I read your speal on 'damaged' passports, and would just go in-person to see what the post office says, however, I cannot find the form for 'renewing in-person and NOT by mail'.... which leads to this:
+My passport has slight water damage - i.e. the cover is coming off, but neither my photo nor information has been damaged.
+I read your page on 'damaged' passports, and would just go in-person to see what the post office says, however, I cannot find the form for 'renewing in-person and NOT by mail'.
+Which leads to this:

 What should I do?
 (Please help me) AND if I should just 'renew' where is the form "for not renewing via mail but renewing in-person via post office."
 If I need to just apply for a 'new one' that is fine, too.
 Just break it to me nicely :)